workshop-Bern-Toulouse/workshop-bern-toulouse.github.io/_pages/about.md

 *Current frontiers in Gaussian Processes* is workshop that will take place between August 24 to 26 of 2022 (online, and at the University of Bern: Hauptgebäude, Hochschulstrasse 6, room number 304), and will aim at discussing challenging topics in GPs, with a focus on GPs in high dimension, or with many points.

 Registration is not required, but appreciated if you plan to attend in person.
+Hybrid setting is ensured through a Zoom meeting, please send an e-mail to athenais.gautier[at]stat.unibe.ch to receive the login information.